-Risk Name Root Causes of the Risk Mitigating Action Plans Enforcement of Registered Auditors - Reputational damage of the IRBA Root Causes of the Risk understanding of its mandate; limited regulatory reach on secondary listed company auditors; insufficient stakeholder engagement; declining brand attractiveness and visibility; unintended regulatory consequences; failure to achieve a clean audit; the risk of losing international recognition; and a potential reduction in the number of trainees and registered auditors.
-Mitigating Action Plans marketing actions to increase visibility and the public profile.
+Risk Name Root Causes of the Risk Mitigating Action Plans Risk Name Enforcement of Registered Auditors - Reputational damage of the IRBA understanding of its mandate; limited regulatory reach on secondary listed company auditors; insufficient stakeholder engagement; declining brand attractiveness and visibility; unintended regulatory consequences; failure to achieve a clean audit; the risk of losing international recognition; and a potential reduction in the number of trainees and registered auditors. marketing actions to increase visibility and the public profile.
 Further enhancements to the risk-based inspections process (9th Inspections Cycle Strategy).
 Update the stakeholder framework and plan for 2026-2030.
 The CEO and the relevant directors to continue to engage with key stakeholders, with the aim of maintaining confidence in the regulator and the profession.
 The strategy is to increase awareness, with a broader focus on sustainability and the relevance of the profession as a whole, rather than just on the regulation of the auditing profession (comprehensive stakeholder engagement), to further gain feedback and support on current reforms.
 Research and discuss with the relevant stakeholders (including National Treasury) the regulation of accountants and its importance in strengthening the financial reporting and governance ecosystem.
 Advocate for a mandated ESG reporting framework and assurance.
 Upskill the staff on ESG Reporting and assurance.
-Conduct research on the exposure of local investors to secondary listed companies on the Johannesburg Stock Exchange audited by foreign auditors that are not regulated by the IRBA.
-Harness Disruptive Technology The IRBA is challenged by insufficient skills and Revision of the APA to remove the confidentiality of inspection/monitoring reports, to improve compliance through transparency.
-Contribute to the development of global standards; and develop local to Strengthen the Regulatory resources to effectively harness and regulate standards, pronouncements and guides to promote audit quality.
+Conduct research on the exposure of local investors to secondary listed companies on the Johannesburg Stock Exchange audited by foreign auditors Harris Bianatina Tark The IDDA is shallowed by inset (finish 1.11) that are not regulated by the IRBA.
+Revision of the APA to remove the confidentiality of inspection/monitoring reports, to improve compliance through transparency.
+Harness Disruptive Technology to Strengthen the Regulatory The IRBA is challenged by insufficient skills and resources to effectively harness and regulate Contribute to the development of global standards; and develop local standards, pronouncements and guides to promote audit quality.